MaulanaN/chatbot-test-hacktiv8/README.md

 !pip install -q streamlit pyngrok google-genai
 ```

-<h2>STEP 2 - Add NGROK Token into Codelab</h2>
+<h2>STEP 2 - Add NGROK Token into Colab</h2>
-Add your own NGROK token for tunneling into Google Codelab.
-Add it to your Codelab secret.
+Add your own NGROK token for tunneling into Google Colab.
+Add it to your Colab secret.

 ```python
 from pyngrok import ngrok